sriramrokkam/k8s-training/admin/trainer-guide.md

 Also it is recommended to refer to the cheat-sheets for [docker](../docker/Docker%20Cheat%20Sheet.docx) and [Kubernetes](../kubernetes/cheat%20sheet.docx).
 Ask participants to print and bring them along, if they deem it would be helpful.

-An other option would be to take one of our **mail templates**, we have prepared: [Template 1](preparation_email_sample1.txt), [Template 2](preparation_email_sample2.txt)
+An other option would be to take one of our **mail template** we have prepared: [Template](./preparation_email_sample.md),

-Technically it would be possible to run most of the exercises also with Docker on Windows/Mac and a local kubectl. **However, we would recommend explicitly exclude support for this setup during the training.**
+Technically it would be possible to run most of the exercises also with Docker on Windows/Mac and a local kubectl. **However, we would recommend explicitly excluding support for this setup during the training.**

 **Hint:** If you want get a list of the course participants, as the _main trainer_ you can